 - F7: Display a list of previously entered commands which are selectable.

 - F8: Retype the previous command but doesn't stop at the end of your command history.
 It will cycle back to the start.

 - F9: Paste a previous command by entering a number associated with the line.

 - Tapping the up and down arrows on your keyboard will cycle through commands that you've previously entered.

 - Tab: When you're typing a folder path, tab will auto-complete and cycle through directories.

-- Ctrl + F: Likewise, control + F now enables you to search for text in the Command Prompt
+- Ctrl + F: Likewise, control + F now enables you to search for text in the Command Prompt.

 If you're a frequent Command Prompt power user, these Command Prompt shortcuts can be very helpful for you and save your time.
-You can try the following shortcuts on your computer by your own.
+You can try the following shortcuts on your computer on your own.

 2. Change Command Prompt Color